-One portion of this law provides an opening for use during maternity leave.
 The ARRA provides funding to states to encourage the expansion of benefits to include those leaving work voluntarily for “good cause”.
-One component of this definition is a “compelling family reason” which include caring for a sick family member, and sometimes includes a worker’s own disabling health condition.
+One component of this definition is a “compelling family reason” which includes caring for a sick family member, and sometimes includes a worker’s own disabling health condition.

-Twenty two states have accepted the modernization incentives as of December 2012, and implemented the expanded ways a family might be eligible to collect benefits.
-The states are broken down into three categories:
+Twenty two states have accepted the modernization incentives as of December 2012, and implemented the expanded ways a family might be eligible to collect unemployment compensation.

 There are only a handful of states that expanded the eligibility criteria of unemployment to include a worker’s own inability to work.
 Keep in mind these regulations are still quite new, untested, and not well publicized.